zhhhhhhhy/MASArena/README.md

   Bring in domain-specific or task-specific datasets (e.g., reasoning, planning, tool-use, collaboration) to broaden the scope of evaluation.

 * 🛠 **New Tools & Toolkits:**
-  Extend the framework’s tool ecosystem by integrating domain tools (e.g., search, calculators, code editors) and improving tool selection strategies.
+  Extend the framework's tool ecosystem by integrating domain tools (e.g., search, calculators, code editors) and improving tool selection strategies.

 * ⚙️ **Improvements & Utilities:**
   Help with performance optimization, failure handling, asynchronous processing, or new visualizations.